HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 ### Main.kt

-The file is very similar to the one from our last tutorial, the only significant difference being
+The file is very similar to the one from our last tutorial, the only significant difference being:

 ```
 private val verboseBinary = object : FitnessFunction<Double>() {